open-power-ref-design/cluster-genesis/docs/Running-paie.rst

 The PowerAI Enterprise Software Install Module provides for rapid installation of the PowerAI Enterprise software to a cluster of POWER8 or POWER9 servers.
 The install module creates a web based software installation server on one of the cluster nodes or another node with access to the cluster.
 The software server is populated with repositories and files needed for installation of PowerAI Enterprise.
 Once the software server is setup, installation scripts orchestrate the software installation to one or more client nodes.
+Note that the software installer node requires access to several open source repositories during the 'preparation' phase.
+During the preparation phase, packages which PowerAI Enterprise is dependent on are staged on the POWER-Up installer node.
+After completion of the preparation phase, the installation requires no further access to the open source repositories.

 The POWER-Up software installer does not currently support installation of PowerAI Enterprise onto the node running the POWER-Up software installer.
 If it is necessary to install PowerAI Enterprise onto the node running the POWER-Up software, this can be done manually or can be accomplished by running the POWER-Up software on an additional node in the cluster.
 Hint: A second POWER-Up server can be quickly prepared by replicating the repositories from the first POWER-Up server.